yusuf-youth/Plain/README.md

     <b>Fluid Typography. </b> Headings adapt to different screen sizes without needing media queries, ensuring text looks great on all devices.
   </li>
   <li>
-    <b>Mobile First. </b>The project was built using mobile first approuch.
+    <b>Mobile First. </b>The project was built with mobile first approuch.
   </li>
   <li>
     <b>Accessibility. </b>The project takes into account accessibility features and screen readers, so it contains useful information for people with low vision.